openhab/org.openhab.binding.zwave/doc/seco/clamp_0_0.md

 ### Electric meter (amps)

-Indicates the instantaneous current consumption
+Indicates the instantaneous current consumption.

 The ```meter_current``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (watts)

-Indicates the instantaneous power consumption
+Indicates the instantaneous power consumption.

 The ```meter_watts``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (kWh)

-Indicates the energy consumption (kWh)
+Indicates the energy consumption (kWh).

 The ```meter_kwh``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Electric meter (volts)

-Indicates the instantaneous voltage
+Indicates the instantaneous voltage.

 The ```meter_voltage``` channel supports the ```Number``` item and is in the ```Energy``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Clock Time Offset

-Provides the current time difference for the devices time
+Provides the current time difference for the devices time.

 The ```time_offset``` channel supports the ```Number``` item and is in the ```Temperature``` category.